Wooden tomb model: First Intermediate Period and Middle Kingdom

 The First Intermediate Period models usually consisted of two or more human figures attached to a base in a scene.
 These scenes can depict a variety of tasks including food production, crafting and other modes of specialized work though boats remained popular through this period as well.

 Most funerary models that survive today are from the Middle Kingdom, where not only the number of models but the variety of the models increased.
 Boats continued to diversify with the introduction of a new type of curved river boat, as well as boats that modeled ceremonial boats relating to solar worship and funerary practices.

 Models in the Middle Kingdom could be found in many areas of the burial such as the tomb chapel, floor niches and shafts, or in the burial chamber.
-Models found in the burial chamber were orientated to the cardinal directions and coffin, and could be found both on top of the coffin and on the floor beside it.
+Models found in the burial chamber were oriented to the cardinal directions and coffin, and could be found both on top of the coffin and on the floor beside it.
 Boats would often come in pairs of rowing and sailing boats, representing both a trip north and south.
 Most of the models shared themes with scenes that are found on contemporary tomb chapel walls and coffins.
 For example, granaries are found depicted on southern walls of tomb chambers, particularly in the Old Kingdom, and as well as on the foot ends of Middle Kingdom coffins.

 Some of the best known are the twenty-four wooden models that come from the tomb of Meketre (TT280), which are now found in the Egyptian Museum in Cairo and Metropolitan Museum of Art in New York City.
-The largest collection of models were found in Tomb 10A of Djehutynakht and his wife, also called Djehutynakht, at Dayr al-Barshā by the 1915 the Harvard University-Boston Museum of Fine Arts excavation which included "some 58 model boats and nearly three dozen models of daily life."
+The largest collection of models were found in Tomb 10A of Djehutynakht and his wife, also called Djehutynakht, at Dayr al-Barshā by the 1915 Harvard University-Boston Museum of Fine Arts excavation which included "some 58 model boats and nearly three dozen models of daily life."
 These models are now at the Boston Museum of Fine Arts.